-Summer of Hacks is an annual series of friendly, practical & free events organised by the Oxford tech community.
+Summer of Hacks is an annual series of friendly, practical, & free events in Oxford organised by the local tech community.

 Bring your laptop (and a charger), there'll be mentors and chances to pair with other attendees.
 You’ll need Node.js on your computer to get started, and if you have a chance to install it before the event you'll be able to get started straight away.

 This is a day of hacking on hardware.
-It's for anyone who is interested in learning about hardware and there is no minimum entry requirememts, other than an equisitive mind.
+It's for anyone who is interested in learning about hardware.
+There are no minimum entry requirements other than an inquisitive mind.

-You'll probably want to being a laptop (and it's charger) and you're welcome to bring any other tools and components you have.
-We'd recommend marking them up somehow so it's easy to check you're taking the right things home.
+You'll probably want to bring a laptop and its charger.
+You're also welcome to bring any other tools and components you have.
+We recommend marking them up somehow—using washi tape, stickers, etc.—so it's easy to check you're taking the right things home.

 How to get involved

 The best way to get involved is to come along to one of our events.

 Some short and sweet tweets will be served from our Twitter account.
 Let us know anything that's on your mind.

 Code of Conduct